 How can you buy music in the right format?

-If you have an iPhone and have no saved music in Apple’s ACC format then you will need to buy a song.
+If you have an iPhone and have no saved music in your music library, then you will need to buy a song.
 Here is a link to the instructions on how to do this from Apple.

-If you have an Android phone here are the instructions.
+If you have an Android phone here are the instructions to purchase a song.

 Streaming music and streaming services are a great way to learn about new music.
 You can put together a playlist for a party or spend an afternoon with some old favorites.
 The important thing to remember is, your access to the catalog, is the power of the service.
 They own the rights to the songs.
 As soon as you cancel your subscription, anything that you may have ‘downloaded’ is no longer available to you.